winwiz1/crisp-react/README.md

       <tr>
         <td>Full stack</td>
         <td>Builds React app and backend.
 The latter serves static app files and API responses to end users.<br/> Although in many production deployments the static files would be served to a CDN instead.<br/>Having one server instead of two (one for frontend, another for backend) reduces the attack surface of the deployment, brings down its costs, complexity and delivers other benefits like CORS avoidance.</td>
         <td>Build a container using the supplied Dockerfile and deploy it to any cloud vendor that supports containers including:<ul><li>Google Cloud Run: Single click on the button located below in this section.
 Then wait until the build finishes in the cloud and access a website.
-Fast :clock2: and simple build.</li><li>Heroku: Execute 5 commands from command line and get a website running.
+Fast :clock2: and simple build.</li><li>Heroku: Execute several commands from your Terminal and get a website running.
 Simple build but takes :clock5: a while.
 Free :coffee: deployment option.</li><li>Google Compute Engine: More complex :scroll: deployment with a series of commands to execute and without any software that needs to be installed.</li></ul></td>
     </tr>
     <tr>
       <td>Jamstack</td>
      <td>Builds the React app only.
-The build artifacts are served to end users by the webserver supplied by a Jamstack vendor.
-Since the demo project has no backend, the API calls go directly to the cloud service.<br/> In real life scenarios the API calls could target endpoints implemented by AWS API Gateway or similar infrastructure.</td>
+The build artifacts are served to end users by the webserver supplied by a Jamstack vendor.<br/>Since the demo project has no backend, the API calls go directly to the cloud service.<br/> In real life scenarios the API calls could target endpoints implemented by AWS API Gateway or similar infrastructure.</td>
-      <td>Build the React app either in the cloud or locally:<ul><li>Cloudflare Pages: Type in 4 simple pieces of data on the configuration screen presented by Pages.
+      <td>Build the React app either in the cloud or locally:<ul><li>Cloudflare Pages: Provide just a few simple pieces of data using the configuration screen presented by Pages.
 Then get a website built and deployed in the cloud.
 Fast :clock2: and simple build with free :coffee: deployment option.</li><li>AWS S3: More complex :scroll: deployment.
 Build the website locally and copy build artifacts to a cloud bucket while completing a series of manual deployment steps.</li></ul></td>
       </tr>
     </table>
     Switching between the two options doesn’t require configuration changes though with Jamstack it could be easier (and in the spirit of Jamstack inspired simplicity) to have only one SPA named 'index'.
 This arrangement ensures the automatically generated HTML file is called `index.html`.
 It makes integration with some vendors more straightforward.